EHC-MM: Embodied Holistic Control for Mobile Manipulation: ARCHITECTURE of EHC-MM

 where

-$\textbf{sig}(\omega )$ dynamically balances the emphasis between the movement and manipulation, allowing the robot to switch its focus between efficient movement and precise manipulation as required by the task at hand.
-In particular, $e(t) \in \textbf{SE}(3)$ represents the end-effector's pose relative to the target from perception in Fig. \ref{fig:framework}. \(\boldsymbol{e}_{td} (\boldsymbol{\theta}(t))\) represents the set of end-effector poses with reachability greater than 95\% for the given joint angles \(\boldsymbol{\theta}(t)\), while \({e}_{td}^{*} (\boldsymbol{\theta}(t), e(t))\) denotes the element within this set that is most closely aligned with the direction of the current task error \(e(t)\), serving as a threshold for motion emphasis under the current task objective.
+$\textbf{sig}(\omega )$ dynamically balances the emphasis between the movement and manipulation, allowing the robot to switch its focus between efficient movement and precise manipulation as required by target pose.
+In particular, $e(t) \in \textbf{SE}(3)$ represents the end-effector's pose relative to the target from perception in Fig. \ref{fig:framework}. \( \boldsymbol{r}_{td} \) represents the set of end-effector poses with reachability greater than 95\%, while \({e}^{*} (r, e(t))\) denotes the threshold pose that is most closely aligned with the direction of the current target error \(e(t)\), serving as a threshold for motion focus under the current task objective.
 In addition, $R(\cdot)$ represents the reachability of the robot arm's end-effector.
-The activation function $sig(\cdot )$ is incorporated into the robot control function, amplifying the emphasis on the specific motion.
+The activation function $\textbf{sig}(\cdot )$ is incorporated into the robot control function, amplifying the emphasis on the specific motion.
 This enhancement improves the overall efficiency of motion planning. $\mathbf{J}_m$ is the manipulability Jacobian.

-By employing this approach, the robot can achieve the \textbf{EHC}: When the robot is positioned at a considerable distance from the target object, the mobile base primarily handles the task of approaching the target.
-As the robot nears the target and within an embodied threshold $\omega$ accounting for the robot’s joint states $\boldsymbol{\theta}(t)$, the robot arm takes over as the primary actor in the manipulation process.
-Notably, this strategy enables the simultaneous and integrated planning of both locomotion and manipulation tasks, representing a significant advancement over traditional two-stage methods.
+By employing this approach, the robot can effectively adhere to the \textbf{DMCG principle}: When the robot is positioned at a considerable distance from the target object, the mobile base primarily handles the task of approaching the target, while the robot nears the target and within an embodied threshold $\omega$ accounting for the robot’s reachability $\boldsymbol{r}_{td}$, the robot arm takes over as the primary actor in the manipulation process.
+In particular, this strategy enables the simultaneous planning of both moving and manipulation tasks, representing a significant advancement over traditional two-stage methods.